 I am a socio-legal researcher in the area of labour law.
 My academic background is in law and sociology (LLB, MA (sociology), and PhD (sociology)).
 I began my career practicing law in New Zealand and the United Kingdom.
 Since undertaking postgraduate study, I have worked in the university sector – in both social science and law environments – in New Zealand, Australia and the United Kingdom.

-My research interests include the relationship between work and personal life, working time, and access to justice in employment disputes.
+My research interests include the regulation of knowledge work and other forms of immaterial labour, working time, the relationship between work and personal life, and access to justice in employment disputes.
 I have published a range of articles and reports on these topics.
-From 2012 to 2015 I was involved in an ERC funded research project entitled Citizens Advice Bureaux and employment disputes.
-Details of this, together with publications, can be found here: http://www.bristol.ac.uk/law/research/centres-themes/aanslc/cab-project/.

 I currently hold a Leverhulme Research Fellowship for a project entitled The Law of Immaterial Labour.
 I have recently completed a research project funded by the Carnegie Trust entitled Managerial Prerogative and the Contours of Employees' Work and Non-Work Lives.
 From 2012 to 2015, I was involved in an ERC funded research project entitled Citizens Advice Bureaux and Employment Disputes.